makspll/javadoc-class-extractor/README.md

 # additional goodies
-example of mapping classes to latex files can be found in *classes_to_tex.py* run using `python classes-to-tex.py <path to site folder containing allclasses.index>` This will create a doc.tex file which is to be inserted as documentation into your document with \input, it will also create a paste-me-directly.tex file which is to be copied into the pre-amble of your latex file
+example of mapping classes to latex files can be found in *classes_to_tex.py* run using `python classes-to-tex.py <path to site folder containing allclasses.index>` This will create a doc.tex file which is to be inserted into your document with \input, it will also create a paste-me-directly.tex file which is to be copied into the pre-amble of your latex file